March 1, 2015 Leave a comment

 The Bible tells us of war in heaven.
 Satan and his minions were defeated in “heaven”, but not elsewhere.
 The same conflict continues elsewhere, producing wars here on Earth.
 But wars do not suddenly spring forth out of nothing….. wars occur as a final tragic eruption after a long build-up, after a long struggle, only when every other solution has failed.
 Love has tried and failed, logic has tried and failed, reason has tried and failed, morality has tried and failed, and the power of evil remains undaunted.
 When the conflict escalates to war, goodness is sometimes finally able to defeat evil, to some extent.
 But it seems to me that omnipotence, on either side, would not allow conflicts to escalate to the extreme of war.
 Omnipotence is a fantasy.
 Where war is present, omnipotence is not present….. and war is everywhere, even in heaven.

 God is not able to change this universal truth, but is subject to it, as described in Revelation 12: 7-9, and elsewhere in the Bible.
-God was forced to engage in war.
+God was forced to engage in war in heaven.
 Why do I use the word “forced”?
 Because it is an obvious conclusion.
 Do you think that God wanted a war to happen, or allowed a war to happen, when he could have prevented it or stopped it?
 Of course not.
 But that ridiculous, illogical, immoral idea must be accepted, that God did allow a war to happen when he could have prevented it, if you believe in an omnipotent God.

 The entire Bible could be described as a record of the war between God and Satan, which is not over, which may never be over.
 So because of continual war, in heaven and earth, we can conclude that God is not omnipotent.
 The ideas of war and omnipotence are mutually exclusive.
 Where one exists, the other cannot exist.
 If any entity in the universe were omnipotent, there would be no need for the extreme destruction and devastation of a war, at any time or place.
 By simple logic and morality, any enemies would simply not be allowed to gain enough power to fight a war against the omnipotent entity, whether that entity was good or evil.
 Enemies would be disabled, long before the extreme obscenity of war became necessary.
 This is why I can theorize, with complete confidence, that God is not omnipotent in all things, even if he is the Creator of the universe and the origin of Goodness in the universe.